 First time here?
 Check out the Resource Info page to learn about the resources available, and then visit the Startup page to get going!
 Startup, Campus Champions, and Education Allocation requests may be submitted at any time throughout the year.

-Starting this submission period both the Pittsburgh Supercomputing Center (PSC) and the San Diego Supercomputer Center (SDSC) will be allocating their GPU compute resources separately from their standard compute nodes.
+Continuing this submission period both the Pittsburgh Supercomputing Center (PSC) and the San Diego Supercomputer Center (SDSC) will be allocating their GPU compute resources separately from their standard compute nodes.
 See SDSC's Comet GPU and PSC's Bridges GPU resource details below.
-TACC's Stampede 2 system also debuts its availability and will begin production in Summer, 2017.
+TACC's Stampede2 system also debuts its availability and will begin production in Summer, 2017.

 See the XSEDE Resources Overview for a complete list of XSEDE compute, visualization and storage resources, and more details on the new systems.

 The Texas Advanced Computing Center (TACC) introduces their newest resource Stampede2, entering full production in the Fall 2017 as the 18 petaflop national resource that builds on the successes of the original Stampede system it replaces.

 The first phase, available now, of the Stampede2 rollout features the second generation of processors based on Intel's Many Integrated Core (MIC) architecture.
 These 4,200 Knights Landing (KNL) nodes represent a radical break with the first generation Knights Corner (KNC) MIC coprocessor.
 Unlike the legacy KNC, a Stampede KNL is not a coprocessor: each 68-core KNL is a stand-alone, self-booting processor that is the sole processor in its node.